skot/bitcart-node/readme.md

 ## The bitcart
+**This project is unfinished and on hold until the supply of CM4 8GB improves**

 This is a Raspberry Pi CM4 carrier board optimized for being a bitcoin node.

 It is heavily based on the official [Raspberry Pi CM4 Carrier Board](https://www.raspberrypi.com/products/compute-module-4-io-board/)